0sidewalkenforcer0/UnKGCP/README.md

 You can download all datasets used in our experiments from the following link:

 https://1drv.ms/u/c/53E5DF60F4E3FFE8/EYFHc7ZRt-NAturvecIjUBMBG2xXgD3Ly0PNhIbzeOMONQ?e=hyC3Dr

-The data includes:
-- Knowledge graph triples for CN15K, NL27K, PPI5K, etc.
-- Uncertainty annotations and calibration sets for each dataset.
-- Preprocessed files for direct use in our code.

 Please extract the downloaded files into the corresponding `data` folder of each model directory (e.g., `UKGE-master/data`).